 The Healing Work: Self-Reconciliation

 Today, therapists are much more likely than they were decades ago to take into consideration the ways that race, class, gender, and culture powerfully affect individual psychology and family relationships.
-However, we still tend to neglect exploring the various immigration experiences to discover how they have transformed the inner world of our immigrant clients.
-Only by understanding their aspirations and validating the difficulties of their journey can we help them find a healing place from which they can begin to look at what they have achieved.
-As much or more than any other client population, immigrants—living in this hostile social and legal climate—need a therapeutic breathing space for reconciling the different parts of themselves and healing.
+However, we still tend to neglect exploring the various immigration experiences to discover how they’ve transformed the inner world of our immigrant clients.
+Only by understanding their aspirations and validating the difficulties of their journey can we help them find a healing place from which to move forward.
+As much or more than any other client population, immigrants—living in this hostile social and legal climate—need a therapeutic breathing space for reconciling the different parts of themselves and finding a sense of peace.
+This work is important not just for them, but for their families—and communities at large.